 - Sanchin dachi – hourglass stance used in two Shotokan Karate kata, Nijushiho and Unsu.

-- Neko ashi dachi –cat stance used in many kata’s especially in Hangetsu.
+- Neko ashi dachi –cat stance is used in many kata’s, especially in Hangetsu.

 - Tsuru ashi dachi –crane foot stance used in kata, Jitte.

 - Sagi-ashi-dachi – heron leg stance used in kata Gankaku and Chinte.

 - Kosa dachi – crossed legs stance used in kata Heian Yondan.

 - Migi ashi orishiku – right leg kneeling stance used in kata Enpi.

 - Renoji dachi – L shape stance with front and back foot making the letter L.

 - Teiji dachi – T shape stance with front and back foot making the letter T.